FaultyTwo/ADC121C-arduino-lib/README.md

 ```
 Read the ADC conversion value from the device.
 Return as decimal within the resolution of 12-bit (0 to 4095).

-This method also can be overloaded with a variable to check if alert condition has occured or not.
+This method also can be overloaded with a variable to check if alert condition has occured or not too.

 ```C
 unsigned int getLowLimit();